intoxstudio/content-aware-sidebars/readme.txt

 * Merge with, replace and hide sidebars in any theme
 * Activate and deactivate sidebars on schedule
 * Sidebar Visibility for All or Logged-in Users
-* Enhanced Widgets Admin Screen with sidebar and widget search
+* Enhanced Widget Manager with sidebar and widget search
 * Optional Template Tag to display custom sidebars anywhere in your theme
 * Optional Shortcode to display custom sidebars anywhere in your content
 * Multilingual and Translation Ready ([help translate!](https://translate.wordpress.org/projects/wp-plugins/content-aware-sidebars))